davidamichelson/DIV6700/schedule.md

 - Michelson, David.
 "Christians of Asia" *(B)*

 #### Primary Source Readings
 - Ehrman, Bart D., and Zlatko Pleše, eds.
 “26.
 The Discourse upon the Cross.”
-In Other Gospels: Accounts of Jesus from Outside the New Testament, 226–30.
-New York: Oxford University Press, 2013. *(VLC)* *NB: This translation is actually two texts: “Discourse of the Savior” and “Dance of the Savior” (the latter begins at “p24” of the manuscript)*
+In *Other Gospels: Accounts of Jesus from Outside the New Testament*, 226–30.
+New York: Oxford University Press, 2013. *(VLC)* *NB: This reading is given only one title here but is actually two texts combined.
+The first part is “Discourse of the Savior” and the second is “Dance of the Savior” (the "Dance" begins at where you see the mark for “(p.
+24)” of the manuscript)*
 - Coakley, John W., and Andrea Sterk, eds.
 “Chinese Christian Sutras.”
 In Readings in World Christian History: Earliest Christianity to 1453, 1:247–51.
 Maryknoll, New York: Orbis Books, 2013. *(B)*

 #### Secondary Source Readings